issp-center-dev/2DMAT/sample/leed/mapper/README.md

 ## What's this

-LEED data of Pb/Bi on Cu(001)
+LEED data of clean Cu(001) surface and the I-V curves appear in Fig. 1 of Ref.
+[1]

-Md Kabiruzzaman, Rezwan Ahmed, Takeshi Nakagawa, and Seigi Mizuno, Investigation of c(2×2) Phase of Pb and Bi Coadsorption on Cu(001) by Low Energy Electron Diffraction, Evergreen.
+[1] Md Kabiruzzaman, Rezwan Ahmed, Takeshi Nakagawa, and Seigi Mizuno, Investigation of c(2×2) Phase of Pb and Bi Coadsorption on Cu(001) by Low Energy Electron Diffraction, Evergreen.
 4 (1), pp. 10-15 (2017) https://doi.org/10.5109/1808306